JohnKendrick/PDielec/Sphinx/CrystalRaman.rst

    This is the most complete treatment available and reduces to the dominant-mode result when only one q-channel is significant in each geometry.

+   For incoherent depth integration, *Group q channels* has two explicit final-state models.  *Bulk phase matched* retains each internal :math:`\mathbf{q}^{ij}_{ph}` and compares its direction with the externally selected momentum transfer :math:`\mathbf{q}_{ext}`.
+The default 90 degree cutoff accepts the forward momentum hemisphere and rejects antiparallel pairs; accepted amplitudes share the final-state key defined by :math:`\mathbf{q}_{ext}`.  *Local incoherent* instead treats the internal Berreman products as components of one local optical field and assigns them all to the external final state before the local intensity is formed.
+The q-angle cutoff is not used in that model.
+Coherent-depth calculations always retain the pair-resolved q vectors and are unaffected by this choice.

+   The two momenta have distinct roles and must not be conflated:
+   :math:`\mathbf{q}^{ij}_{ph}` describes the phase of an internal optical-pair contribution, while :math:`\mathbf{q}_{ext}` labels the externally selected scattering channel.
+A future finite-coherence implementation will replace the hard angular cutoff by a continuous phase-mismatch weight depending on :math:`\mathbf{q}^{ij}_{ph}-\mathbf{q}_{ext}` and the coherence length.

 For an infrared-inactive mode :math:`\tensorbf{Z}^{mw}` gives no macroscopic restoring-force correction, so all four levels reduce to the same transverse-optic frequency.
 For polar modes the corrected frequencies and Raman tensors depend on the surface orientation and